The Comprehensive Primary Care Update

 - Streamlined education that quickly and effectively provides the updates that are most important to primary care practice

-- New approaches to primary care clinical challenges (common and complex), including:
+- State-of-the-art approaches to primary care clinical challenges (common and complex), including:

 - Hypertension: Navigating the conflicting recommendations